The revival of rattan furniture contributes to preserving the quintessence of traditional craftsmanship

 There was a time when rattan and bamboo were considered less luxurious and modern than sleek, mass-produced, low-cost industrial furniture products.
 Many consumers assumed that rattan and bamboo were materials of the past, only suitable for old, rustic spaces.
 The fierce competition in the modern furniture market has caused rattan and bamboo products, despite their beautiful designs and high craftsmanship value, to gradually be overshadowed in the minds of consumers.

 However, in recent years, the return of bamboo and rattan is taking place strongly and impressively - not only in traditional craft villages but also in trendy living spaces, from luxury apartments to resort chains, from modern cafes to boutique stores.
 Bamboo and rattan not only appear but are also decorated as the main aesthetic highlight in many spaces.
 It is no longer a mere nostalgia, but a conscious revival - both preserving the quintessence of craftsmanship and fully integrating into modern life.
-Along with the rise of green lifestyles, the need for responsible consumption and the increasing cultural requirements of products, bamboo and rattan have found a worthy place.
+Along with the rise of green lifestyle, the need for responsible consumption and the increasing demand for cultural products, bamboo and rattan have found a worthy place.
 This is a natural material, quickly regenerated, easily decomposed and imbued with historical and cultural values.

-A typical example is the set of baskets and hexagonal decorative lights of Bao La Bamboo and Rattan Cooperative which has been honored with the 4-star OCOP certification, an important milestone affirming the position and product quality of the craft village.
+A typical example is the set of baskets and hexagonal decorative lamps of Bao La Bamboo and Rattan Cooperative which has been honored with the 4-star OCOP certification, an important milestone affirming the position and product quality of the craft village.
 The products are recognized for their clear origin, methodical production process and stable quality, while emphasizing local cultural elements and creativity in design.
 These are the values that Bao La Bamboo and Rattan Craft Village is striving to preserve and promote.

 The silent journey of bamboo and rattan in every modern living space opens up promising paths for handicrafts in the green living era.